-15 Things to Do in Orange and Surrounds
+15 Best Things to Do in Orange (Top Attractions)

-We have listed the 15 best things to do in Orange and its surrounds, from walking tracks and lookouts to wineries and waterfalls.
+The 15 best attractions and activities in Orange and its surrounding area, from walking tracks and lookouts to wineries and waterfalls.

 Orange is a town in the Central Tablelands region of New South Wales, located 250 km west of Sydney.
 The city and surrounding area are characterised by rolling hills, large vineyards, heritage buildings and national parks.

-Here is our top 15 things to do in Orange and surrounds, ordered such that they can fit into a three- or four-day itinerary.
+They are listed in a logical geographical order so that they can fit into a three- or four-day itinerary.

 1. Wineries